Mayday Parade

 Mayday Parade is an American rock band formed in Tallahassee, Florida, in 2005, as the result of a merger between two local Tallahassee bands, Kid Named Chicago and Defining Moment.
 Their debut EP Tales Told by Dead Friends was released in 2006 and sold over 50,000 copies without any label support.
 In July 2007, Mayday Parade released their debut album A Lesson in Romantics.
 Having been signed to Fearless Records since 2006, the band also signed onto a major label with Atlantic Records in 2009.
 Their second studio album, Anywhere but Here was released in October 2009 and their third album, entitled Mayday Parade, was released in October 2011.
 Mayday Parade's fourth album, titled Monsters in the Closet, was released in October 2013.
 Their fifth album, titled Black Lines, was released October 2015.
 In April 2018, the band signed to Rise Records and released their sixth studio album Sunnyland on June 15, 2018.
 Their seventh studio album, What It Means to Fall Apart, was released on November 19, 2021.
-In 2025, the band planned to release a three-part album, with the first installment Sweet, released on April 18, with a follow-up to be released on October 3.
+In 2025, the band planned to release a three-part album, with the first installment, Sweet, released on April 18, the second, Sad, released on October 3, and the final entry, Sugar, released on July 24, 2026.